Prescription and Non-Prescription Medication Management

 - When developmentally capable, students shall be allowed to test their own blood levels upon request of the parent/guardian or student.
 If requested, students should be allowed to conduct blood testing in the classroom, or schools are to provide an environment of confidentiality that enables and enhances the student's ability to manage their health condition.

-- If the student travels to and from school on District-provided transportation, the principal shall ensure that the school bus operator is informed of all potential emergency medical conditions and the appropriate intervention strategies for students on their bus.
+- If the student travels to and from school on Division-provided transportation, the principal shall ensure that the school bus operator is informed of all potential emergency medical conditions and the appropriate intervention strategies for students on their bus.

 - Parents/guardians shall be informed if carriers/drivers refuse the request to administer medication.
 The principal shall make the determination as to whether or not the student is safe to travel in the absence of their medication.
 If the student is deemed to be unsafe to transport, the principal shall inform the parent/guardian and make arrangements for supervision of the student during transportation.